HEADINGTON, OXFORD

 Thomas Whorwood IV died on 3 September 1771 at Malvern Wells in Worcestershire and was buried at Holton on the 8th.

 Henry Whorwood (1727–c.1800) succeeded his older brother Thomas IV on 3 September 1771.
-Henry had matriculated at the University of Oxford from Trinity College on 17 December 1744, aged 17.
+Henry had been matriculated at the University of Oxford by Trinity College on 17 December 1744, aged 17.

 Manor sale, 1800